(A Personal Essay)

 I dreaded the coming of night and the weekend for it meant being alone in my room.
 At least when in the workplace I have the company of my colleagues and my students and the work made me preoccupied.

 During my first two weeks here in South Korea, I was in a funk and I knew I couldn’t afford to stay that way or else my job performance would be adversely affected.
 So, I resolved to eradicate the problem.
-I know I had in my repertoire of skills something that I could summon to help me figure out how to get out of the said funk – my ability to bounce back from adversity.
+I know I have in my repertoire of skills something that I could summon to help me figure out how to get out of the said funk – my ability to bounce back from adversity.

 The first thing I did was stop denying that I was longing for home.
 I stared homesickness in the eyes.
 I treated it as a problem so I would be able to have the mindset that it could be resolved.